Softpanorama

 Registry Tools

-Browsing and tweaking Monitoring Snapshots Backups Etc
+Tweaking Monitoring Snapshots Backups

 Note: Cleaning of the registry is a dangerous operation.
 Backup is necessary for preserving sanity :-)